in Naples, Fort Myers, & Bonita Springs, FL

-Autologous fat transfer, or fat injections, is exactly as it sounds.
-The process of facial rejuvenation involves harvesting fat cells from one part of the body, and then transplanting them through strategic injection technique, into the face to restore volume where necessary.
+Fat transfer, or fat injections, is exactly as it sounds.
+The process of facial rejuvenation involves harvesting fat cells from one part of the body and then transplanting them through a strategic injection technique, into the face to restore volume where necessary.
 Dr. Patrick Flaharty refers to fat transfer as 3D rejuvenation because the small deposits of fat will be able to rejuvenate the face with more volume.

 The Adivive™ Fat Transfer System is unique in that it enables a higher quality injectable and offers a more predictable and reproducible treatment.
 Adivive’s specialized weighted-mesh filter, combined with its high G-force/RPM centrifugation, helps maximize the concentration of adipocytes by “squeezing” out fluids including blood, infiltration fluids, and free oils.
 This process has been shown to yield higher-volume survival rates of the transferred fat tissue.